Although the beaver disappeared from most of Scandinavia, a beaver population had survived in the Åmli area of Norway.

 In the 1890s, when there was a discussion about building a railway from Arendal to Åmli, Collett lobbied for stronger protection of beavers.

 The danger Norway's largest beaver population is exposed to through the railway facility through Åmli, is in my opinion, so great that its total or at least partial destruction must be considered certain, if it is not in some way assisted.

 Robert Collett's letter to the Royal Department of the Interior

 In 1895, beavers were protected throughout the year in the region, followed by total protection throughout Norway in 1899.
-In 1910, the beaver population was estimated to have already increased to 1,000 animals.
+In 1910, the beaver population was estimated to already be up to 1,000 animals.